-- .1 CN reserves the right to prohibit or halt, without prior notice, any of the Contractor's work which may have repercussions on Rail operations, that has not been coordinated with CN personnel. - .2 Protection against Railway traffic shall be in accordance with the Canadian Rail Operating Rules (CROR).
+- .2 Protection against Railway traffic shall be in accordance with the Canadian Rail Operating Rules (CROR).
 Contractors shall comply with these rules. - .3 Workers or visitors shall be made aware of safety procedures to follow when being near a railway track. - .4 Do not unnecessarily interfere with the movement of trains. - .5 Do not tamper with, modify or remove CN plant, signal, structure, equipment or property of any kind.

-.7 Restriction for Working On or Adjacent to Railway's Tracks
+.6 Restriction for Working On or Adjacent to Railway's Tracks

-- .1 Do not work within 8 metres (25 feet) of the nearest rail of any railway track unless explicitly permitted by CN. - .2 Where work is to be performed less than 8 metres (25 feet) from the nearest rail or where otherwise deemed necessary by the Railway, CN will assign a Protecting Foreman for protection of the Railway's operation. - .3 Depending on the nature and extent of the work, CN will assign CN employees to assist the Protecting Foreman in his duties.
-CN will determine the number of designated employees required. - .4 The Contractor shall assign a Responsible Person to be present at all times to whom CN will issue orders regarding work near the tracks and who will comply immediately with such orders and instruction. - .5 Do not commence work involving track protection at the start of each work day or work shift unless authorized by CN. - .6 Do not continue or resume site work outside of daily hours unless approved by the Engineer. - .7 No equipment, worker or visitor shall access a CN Railway track or a CN structure without CN authorization and the assistance of a CN Protecting Foreman. - .8 No vehicles or machinery shall cross tracks anywhere other than a level crossing unless special precautions are taken with CN authorization. - .9 Do not crawl under, climb over or pass between standing rail equipment. - 10 Do not cross a track within 8 metres (25 feet) of standing rail equipment. - .11 Do not walk or step on rails, switches, guardrails, interlocking machinery or connections. - .12 Do not allow metal tool or other conductors that may interfere with the signal system to come into contact with two rails of the same track or adjacent tracks.
+- .1 Do not work within 8 metres (approximately 25 feet) of the nearest rail of any railway track unless explicitly permitted by CN. - .2 Where work is to be performed less than 8 metres (approximately 25 feet) from the nearest rail or where otherwise deemed necessary by the Railway, CN will assign a protecting foreman for protection of the Railway's operation. - .3 Depending on the nature and extent of the work, CN will assign CN employees to assist the protecting foreman in his duties.
+CN will determine the number of designated employees required. - .4 The Contractor shall assign a responsible person to be present at all times to whom CN will issue orders regarding work near the tracks and who will comply immediately with such orders and instruction. - .5 Do not commence work involving track protection at the start of each work day or work shift unless authorized by CN. - .6 Do not continue or resume site work outside of daily hours unless approved by the Engineer. - .7 No equipment, worker or visitor shall access a CN Railway track or a CN structure without CN authorization and the assistance of a CN protecting foreman. - .8 No vehicles or machinery shall cross tracks anywhere other than a level crossing unless special precautions are taken with CN authorization. - .9 Do not crawl under, climb over or pass between standing rail equipment. - .10 Do not cross a track within 8 metres (approximately 25 feet) of standing rail equipment. - .11 Do not walk or step on rails, switches, guardrails, interlocking machinery or connections. - .12 Do not allow metal tool or other conductors that may interfere with the signal system to come into contact with two rails of the same track or adjacent tracks.
 Moreover, no metal tool or other conductor shall come into contact with rails and the steel of a bridge.
-Note: The Contractor shall be held liable for any damages thus caused to the CN signal system as well as consequential damages.

-.8 Protection Against Railway's Traffic Procedure

-.1 CN Protecting Foreman Duties

-.1 The Protecting Foreman shall have a thorough understanding of the nature of work to be done and the requirement for protection.

-- .2 The Protecting Foreman will arrange for appropriate protection with the RTC. - .3 The Protecting Foreman shall hold a track protection briefing to inform the Responsible Person of the protection provided. - .4 The Protecting Foreman will handle all communication with train traffic and the RTC. - .5 The Protecting Foreman will notify the Responsible Person of the approaching trains. - .6 The Protecting Foreman or a CN Representative will immediately remove from the work site anyone failing to comply with the safety and the track protection procedures.
+Note: The Contractor shall be held liable for any damages thus caused to the CN signal system as well as consequential damages. - .7 Protection Against Railway's Traffic Procedure - .1 CN Protecting Foreman Duties - .1 The protecting foreman shall have a thorough understanding of the nature of work to be done and the requirement for protection. - .2 The protecting foreman will arrange for appropriate protection with the RTC. - .3 The protecting foreman shall hold a track protection briefing to inform the responsible person of the protection provided. - .4 The protecting foreman will handle all communication with train traffic and the RTC. - .5 The protecting foreman will notify the responsible person of the approaching trains. - .6 The protecting foreman or a CN representative will immediately remove from the work site anyone failing to comply with the safety and the track protection procedures.